alexjx/klipper_config/README.md

 2. Edit `~/klipper_config/printer_base.cfg`.
 Update the settings for your needs.
 3. Update other configurations to meet your needs.
 4. Follow guide from [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) to setup `[exclude_object]` for KAMP.
+5. Measure and update input shaper value for each tool

 ## Usage